Guide To Indian Spices

 Basmati rice: A long-grain scented rice that has been cultivated in the Himalayan foothills for thousands of years.
 The rice grains are milk-white, pointed at the ends, and four or five times as long as wide.
-Literally translated as the "queen of fragrance," well-aged basmati rice is considered the world's finest by many cooks.
+Literally translated as the "queen of fragrance," many cooks consider well-aged basmati rice the world's finest.

 Asafetida: Known as hing, asafetida is a dried gum resin, virtually odorless in its solid form.
 When the stems of the giant perennials are cut, a milk-like sap flows out, which is sun-dried into a solid mass.

 CINNAMON: Known as dalchini, the dried bark of the tree Cinnamomum cassia.

 CHILIES, Dried Red: Sun-dried pods of various capsicum plants vary from red to blackish-brown in color and are 1–3 inches (2–8 cm) long.
 Numerous varieties are available, ranging from hot to volcanic.
 Much of the intense heat is concentrated in the seeds, and, once removed, the chilies are slightly tamed.
 Whole dried chilies are sometimes soaked before being used in a recipe.
 As a rule, crushed chilies are very hot.
 Whole and crushed chilies are often fried in oil with other spices and added to cooked dishes as a distinctive chaunk seasoning.
 Dried whole and crushed chilies are found in most supermarkets.